 The NEU wants to see an assessment system that supports children’s learning and gives meaningful information to school staff and to parents.
 Our present system does not do this.
-Having seen the cancellation of formal primary tests two years running, our focus must now be on winning the campaign that they should be scrapped for good.
+The new Secretary of State, Nadhim Zahawi and the new Schools Minister must take a fresh look at the system and make it clear that there will be change.

 Reception Baseline Assessment

 In July 2020, the Government recognised that its plan to make Baseline statutory from September 2020 had to be put on hold; it would add another element of disruption to an already difficult situation.
 The union welcomed this decision.

 However the Government has made Baseline Assessment compulsory in September 2021, as part of its plans to get schools back to ‘normal’.

 Baseline Assessment is not designed to help teachers support children’s learning.
 It is not a diagnostic form of assessment, but an accountability measure.
 Children will be tested when they enter reception and tested again through key stage 2 SATs: the scores will be compared and schools will be held to account for the progress children have made.

 Academic research commissioned by the NEU has shown that the 2019 pilot of Baseline added to teachers’ workload, disrupted children’s settling in period at their new school, and in some cases added to the stress they felt.
 The British Educational Research Association has questioned the validity of the test as a measure of children’s learning.

 Recent research for MTAS found only 8 per cent of parents strongly support Baseline, while two-thirds of head teachers oppose it.